lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   A sequence counter that is incremented for each new fragmented SCHC Packet, counting from 0 to up to (2^T)-1 and wrapping back to 0 is RECOMMENDED for maximum traceability and avoidance of ambiguity.

+  A flow of SCHC F/R messages with a given Rule ID and DTag value pair MUST NOT interfere with the operation of a SCHC F/R instance that uses another Rule ID and DTag value pair.

 * W: The W field is optional.
 It is only present if windows are used.
   Its presence and size (called M, in bits) is defined by each SCHC F/R mode and each Profile for each Rule ID.